Jake Cook: 2012–2013

 For 2012, Cook remained in the British Formula Ford with Jamun Racing, with the series using the new Ford Ecoboost engine for the first time.
 This proved to be Cook's most successful season in the series, with his first win coming in the second round of the season opener at Brands Hatch.
 His second win came at the second race of the season finale at Donington Park, where he secured a second-place finish the championship.
 In addition to the two victories, Cook finished on the podium 12 more times, with three fastest laps.
 During the season, Cook also competed in the Zandvoort round of the Formula Ford EuroCup, with a single victory coming at the third race.

 In 2013, Cook made the switch to the Protyre Formula Renault Championship series, driving for Hillspeed Racing, a series which his aunt's brother, David, had won in 1996.
 His debut in the series came at Donington Park, where he finished 12th in race one, and 4th in race two.
 A hat-trick of podiums followed at the second round, held at Snetterton Circuit, resulting in Cook leaving the track in second place overall in the championship standings.
 He took two more podiums at Thruxton, and, apart from two retirements, did not finish below sixth after that weekend.
 At Silverstone, in the first race of the day, he took second, and his first fastest lap in the season; as a result, he finished the season in fifth place, with 292 points.
 His performances in the series saw him named as a BRDC Rising Star in August.
 Following the end of the Formula Renault season, Cook was selected to drive for Hillspeed in the BRDC Formula 4 Winter Championship.
 On the third race of his debut weekend, held at Snetterton, he started from pole, and won the race.
 He followed this with another win in the following race, and two podiums at Brands Hatch, on his way to securing second in the championship.
 At the end of the season, he was named in The Checkered Flag's Top 10 UK Single-Seater drivers list.

 Personal life

-Jake Cook is the nephew of former British Touring Car Championship driver Paula Cook, and is also related to former British Formula Renault champion David Cook and former Shellsport International Series driver Derek Cook.
-He has stated his ambition is to become a Formula 1 driver, with his hero being Ayrton Senna, and that he is a Sheffield Wednesday fan.
-He studies Economics at Newcastle University.
+Jake Cook was the nephew of former British Touring Car Championship driver Paula Cook, and was also related to former British Formula Renault champion David Cook and former Shellsport International Series driver Derek Cook.
+He stated in 2013 that his ambition was to become a Formula 1 driver, with his hero having been Ayrton Senna, and that he was a Sheffield Wednesday fan.
+He studied Economics at Newcastle University.

+Cook died by suicide at the age of 30 in November 2023, having struggled with mental health issues.
+He was a father of two.